TIBCOSoftware/snappydata/docs/install/building_from_source.md

 ```

 Even with the above, running unit tests in IDEA may result in more runtime errors due to unexpected **slf4j** versions.
 A more comprehensive way to correct, both the compilation and unit test problems in IDEA, is to update the snappy-cluster or for whichever module unit tests are to be run and have the **TEST** imports at the end.

 The easiest way to do that is to close IDEA, open the module IML file (**.idea/modules/cluster/snappy-cluster_2.11.iml** in this case) in an editor.
 Search for **scope="TEST"** and move all those lines to the bottom just before `</component>` close tag.
+The ordering of imports is no longer a problem in latest IDEA 2020.x and newer.

 ## Running a ScalaTest/JUnit

 Running Scala/JUnit tests from IntelliJ IDEA is straightforward.

+* In newer IDEA releases, ensure that Intellij IDEA is used to run the tests instead of gradle, while gradle
+  is used for the build.
+To do this, go to File->Settings->Build, Execution, Deployment->Build Tools->Gradle,
+  select "Run tests using" to be "Intellij IDEA" rather than with gradle for the "snappydata" project.
+  Also ensure that "Build and run using" is gradle rather than "Intellij IDEA".

 * When selecting a run configuration for JUnit/ScalaTest, avoid selecting the Gradle one (green round icon) otherwise, an external Gradle process is launched that can start building the project again is not cleanly integrated with IDEA.
 Use the normal JUnit (red+green arrows icon) or ScalaTest (JUnit like with red overlay).